ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 # Section 5: Setup Debug Smart Contract in Development Mode (**These instructions have been modified for IBM Blockchain Platform Extension v1.0.3**)

 The VSCode IBM Blockchain Platform Extension provides an integrated `Debug Smart Contract` experience with VSCode's built-in debugger.
-It is a powerful tool in digging deeper into your smart contract code stack, and can be extremely useful in your smart contract development work flow.
+It is a powerful tool for digging deeper into your smart contract code stack, and can be extremely useful in your smart contract development workflow.
 Using the debug feature will allow you to efficiently test out updates to your smart contract against a local Hyperledger Fabric running in development mode, without having to re-package, re-install and upgrade your smart contract manually with every change.
 Now, let's get into setting up the debug environment.

 **1.** The first thing you will do is to `Toggle Development Mode` on your peer.
 Navigate to the IBM Blockchain Platform view in your VSCode: